felixge/genfs/README.md

 # genfs

-genfs is a program that simplifies embedding static files into Go binaries.
+genfs is a command line tool and library that simplifies embedding static files into Go binaries.

 ## Todo